See membership benefits in action

 Effectiveness at the heart of what you do

 Good Creative start every new project with the assumption they will enter it into the DBA Design Effectiveness Awards.
 While this is an impossible dream, it ensures that each project has effectiveness at its core from the very beginning.

-It also means the client buys into the concept and can eval.
+It also means the client buys into the concept and can evaluate the effectiveness and impact of the work they commission.
 Need help isolating what to measure?
 Have a look at this handy guide on evaluating design effectiveness.

 “The Awards give us hard evidence of the real value of design.